xy-tech/X2100-BIOS-EC/README.md

 ## Risk free way (Linux, easy)
 The BIOS provided comes with HAP bit set to 0.
 EC is also patched.
 1. Set `iomem=relaxed` in [grub config](https://askubuntu.com/questions/1120578/how-do-i-edit-grub-to-add-iomem-relaxed).
-1. Download the files needed from [my website](https://www.xyte.ch/support/51nb-x210-x2100-software-support/) or from the release page.
+1. Download the files needed from [my website](https://www.xyte.ch/support/51nb-x210-x2100-software-support/) or from the [release page](https://github.com/xy-tech/X2100-BIOS-EC/releases).
 1. [Update the BIOS](#to-update-the-bios)
 1. [Update the EC](#to-update-the-ec)

 ## To update the BIOS
-1. Run `sudo bash bios_update.sh` to flash the BIOS
+1. Run `sudo bash bios_update.sh` to flash the BIOS.
 1. _IMPORTANT_: Shutdown and unplug the power for 1 minute.
 1. Reboot and verify that all the settings are intact.